Knit and Natter group

 The St Bride’s Women’s Group (men are also welcome!) was formed in March 2010 initially to develop the social side of the church, and to support and pray for each other.
 Outreach is an aim of our Mission Plan at St Bride’s, and it was agreed that it would be open to women and men of all denominations.
 Everyone was (and is) encouraged to “bring a friend” with them.
 We have members from other churches who attend regularly.

-If you would like more information, please contact Jan Carlisle on 334 8950 or Kathy Thomas on 339 1590.
+If you would like more information, please contact Jan Carlisle on 334 8950.
 We would love to see you – a warm welcome awaits you!

 11 February: God and Me – Speaker: Father Kevin Francis